yohan-cnc/yohan-cnc/README.md

 <h2 align="left">Hi 👋!
-My name is Yohan and I'm Computer Science engineer student, from Toulouse, France.</h2>
+My name is Yohan and I'm a Computer Science engineer student, from Toulouse, France.</h2>

 ###